 If you are really bored, play some rock paper scissors.
 In this road trip games for kids, two players square off head-to-head.
 You have three options: rock, paper, or scissors.
 Rock crushes scissors but gets covered by paper.
 Scissor cuts paper but gets crushed by rock.
 Paper covers rock but gets cut by scissors.
 Play to 10.

 Our first of many road trip games for adults is sure to create excitement and laughter on your drive.
 Polar Bear is best played when it is cold outside.
 First, all passengers must strip down to their underwear—drivers be careful!
 Once everyone is undressed, roll all the windows down, open the sunroof, and blast the air conditioning.
 The last person to remain undressed wins the game.
 Use Caution!
 If weather conditions are extreme and players are too competitive, someone may get hurt playing this top road trip games for adults.

-You can now play REAL MONEY poker online using your smartphone on Carbon Poker.
+You can now play REAL MONEY poker online using your smartphone on Bovada Poker.
 This game takes the cake for being one of our most exciting and perhaps profitable road trip games for adults.
-You can play in games for as low as $1.00 that award the winner close to $1,000!
-Why pay for your own gas when you can just have someone else fund it for you ?
-Check it out, show me more!
+You can play in games for as low as $0.25 that award the winner more than $10,000!
+Why pay for your own gas when you can just have someone else fund it for you 😉 ?
+Click here to sign up!